GrammaticalFramework/comp-syntax-gu-mlt/lab1/README.md

      - comparing the CoNNL-U and parse trees obtained in this way with, respectively, your hand-drawn parse trees and the CoNNL-U trees from Chapter 3.
 Parse tree comparison can be qualitative, while CoNNL-U trees are to be compared quantitatively via `gf-ud eval`.

 3. Modify the grammar to suit your language and test it on some of the UD treebanks by using `gf-ud eval`.
 Try to obtain a `udScore` above 0.60.
 You are welcome to explain the changes you make.

+[^1]: to be precise, the sentences you will use have been extracted from [DaLAJ-GED-SuperLim 2.0](https://spraakbanken.gu.se/en/resources/dalaj-ged-superlim), a publicly available spinoff of the main SweLL corpus.